dawsonbooth/ascii-art/README.md

 S%%%S+%%%%%%%%%S%%S###SS##SSSS###########;,''........,############@#############@@##S%SSSSS,%SSSS##S
 ```

+By default, the command will output the generated ASCII art to the console; however, you may use the `>` operator to redirect it a file.
+More on that [here](https://linuxcommand.org/lc3_lts0070.php).

-Feel free to [check out the docs](https://dawsonbooth.github.io/ascii-art/) for more information.
+Feel free to [check out the docs](https://dawsonbooth.github.io/ascii-art/) for more information on how to use this package.

 # License